What’s Hot: The Weber Q1200 is capable of grilling just like a big grill but in a much smaller package.

 While the Q1200 will be just the right amount of portable for some, it will be a definite fail for others.

-I feel there one massive strike against it being genuinely portable.
+I feel there is one massive strike against it being genuinely portable.
 It’s around 30 lbs and is a bit cumbersome to transport without wheels.
 Out of the box, it feels a little clunky and awkward.
 It isn’t the type of grill you would be willing to carry very far.
 There is a stand available that would make it easier to haul.
 But, after paying more money for a practically stationary Weber Q, a stand may not seem that viable.
 Or it might.
 I suppose that it depends on how much more a Weber Q1200 appeals to you.

 Cooking Capabilities